When to Start Baby-Led Weaning

 By the time they hit six months, it might be time to expand the menu with what is called complementary feeding.

-The WHO suggests continuing to offer breast milk or formula on demand until your baby is two years old, while slowly introducing them to solid foods.
+And while the WHO suggests continuing to offer breast milk or formula on demand until your baby is two years old as you slowly introduce them to solid foods, Barnes says that isn’t always strictly the case:

 How do I know when my baby is ready for baby-led weaning?